Fact Check: Earwax Color Does NOT Reveal 'True State' Of Your Health

 Neither the social media post nor the information in the website is attributed to any medical source or expert.

 Dr. Elliott Kozin, an otolaryngologist or ear, nose and throat (ENT) specialist at Mass Eye and Ear Hospital in Boston, told Lead Stories in an email on November 25, 2024, "There is no correlation of cerumen (earwax) color and health."
-He added:
+He continued:

 • Cerumen is a natural part of the ear canal to help moisten the canal and decrease infections.